Institute for Social Sciences Research (ISSR) newsletter - February 12 2021

 Extractives Hub webinars

-The Extractives Hub hosted 3 seminars in January 2021 and they are now available to view online.
+The Extractives Hub hosted 3 seminars in January 2021

 - Gender Justice & Extractives